jasancheg/electronApps/customFrame/readme.md

-# Rendered/Main process comunications (IPC)
+# Custom Frames and Rendered/Main process comunications (IPC)

-> Message sent from a renderer process (web page).
+> Change the native default window frames, Messages sent between renderer and main process.

-Asynchronous and synchronous message sent from a renderer process.
-The messages sent from the renderer are emitted to main module, the event name is the `channel` (online-status-changed on this case) when sending message.
+Asynchronous and synchronous message sent between renderer and main process.
+The messages sent from the renderer process are emitted to main module.
+Events created for: `maximize`, `minimize`, `close` and `fullscreen` the main window.

 ## Dev